 Regardless of the reason, if you realize that you’re not interested in working with a certain agency anymore, let the recruiter know up front.
 In an industry like travel nurse staffing, time is always of the essence, and it’s best to be honest and respect everyone’s time (including yours).

 Not only can you open yourself up to opportunities with new nurse staffing agencies that may be better suited to your needs, but you may also end up finding an opportunity with that first agency at a later point!
 Trust us, it’s always worth it to leave an agency on honest, up-front terms; they're familiar with this game.

 With all of the information above, you should be ready to get started on your traveling adventure.
-If you're ready to start digging deeper into the travel process, come talk to us!
+If you're ready to begin your travel nursing career, sign up for a free Trusted Profile!